-Travel to Jerusalem: Europeans in 19th Century Jerusalem
+Notes on the Geography of Jerusalem: Europeans in 19th Century Jerusalem

 The biggest structure atop the Mount of Olives is the Augusta Victoria Hospital, finished in 1907.
-It commemorated the visit to Jerusalem of Kaiser Wilhelm and Augusta Victoria, his wife.
-The hospital has had many functions, including housing the local headquarters of both the German and British forces in World War I. The attached church has this fine bell tower, with a staircase and elevator leading to a fine view.
+It commemorated the visit to Jerusalem of Kaiser Wilhelm II and Augusta Victoria, his wife.
+The hospital has had many functions, including housing the local headquarters of both the German and British forces in World War I. The attached church has this well-made bell tower, with a staircase and elevator leading to a fine view.

-Next to him, the Kaiserin, caught in a Grecian moment.
+Next to him, the kaiserin.

 In the mosaiced apse of the church, an obedient Wilhelm wonders where on earth she's going to put her latest garage-sale coup.